 Assessments at Rickley Park

-We believe we will achieve our school key values and aims by providing high quality teaching and learning for all of our pupils by focussing explicitly on what our pupils are learning, rather than what they are doing.
-We also believe that assessment for learning underpins all aspects of quality first teaching and this is reflected in our approach to learning at Rickley Park Primary School.
-We have gone back to basics with tracking and assessment, ensuring that all children are accurately monitored and their progress shared with parents so that we can support learning together.
+We believe that assessment for learning underpins all aspects of quality first teaching and this is reflected in our approach to learning at Rickley Park Primary School.
+We use tracking and assessment to ensure that all children are accurately monitored and their progress is shared with parents so that we can support learning together.

-Children in Nursery and Reception are assessed against the Early Years Foundation Stage (EYFS) outcomes.
+Children in Nursery and Foundation Stage are assessed against the Early Years Foundation Stage (EYFS) outcomes.
 At Rickley Park we use Early Essence to record and track the achievements of the children.

 Year 1 Phonics

-In the EYFS, KS1 and, where required in Key Stage 2, we will use the Rickley Park Phonics Assessment Grid to determine the current phase (sub-levelled) individual children are working on (please refer to the English Policy for more information).
+In the EYFS, KS1 and, where required in Key Stage 2, we will use the Read Write Inc. Assessments to determine the current phonics level individual children are working on (please refer to the phonics page for more information).

-Year 1 will continue to undertake the statutory Year 1 Phonics Assessment [Summer Term] and those children in Year 2 who do not meet the expected level in the statutory Year 1 Phonics Assessment will continue to take the assessment again in Year 2 [Summer Term].
+Year 1 undertake the statutory Year 1 Phonics Assessment in the summer term and those children in Year 2 who do not meet the expected level in the statutory Year 1 Phonics Assessment, will retake the assessment again in the summer term of year 2.

-Formal Assessment (end of Key Stage 1 and end of Key Stage 2)
+End of Key Stage 1 and end of Key Stage 2

+At the end of Year 2 and Year 6, the children are assessed through the Standardised National Tests (SATs).
 Children are given a “scaled score” for reading, grammar, punctuation and spelling and Maths with 100 being the expected score.
 This means that if a child achieves a scaled score of 100 or more than they are at the expected level.
 A score below 100 means that they are working below the expected level.
-We are currently working on improving children's reading speeds as there is a direct correlation with this and children's scaled scores.
-Children who did not make the scaled score of 100 in the 2018 Sats, all had reading scores of below 90 words per minute.
-We are working to ensure that no child is left behind because of this.

 The national aspiration is that all children will reach the expected level and that all children should be working within their age related expectations.